How Do I Use a Library Computer?

 If you are visiting we can provide you with a temporary computer pass, a photo ID is required.

 Computer time is limited to 1 hour per day.
-Two computers in Marshfield are dedicated to genealogy use are available with extended time periods.
-Request a genealogy computer pass from library staff.
+Two computers in Marshfield are dedicated to genealogy use and are available with extended time periods.
+Request a genealogy computer pass from library staff for extended time.

 The library computers are available to the public and all patrons should use caution when transmitting personal information.
 Patrons should always sign out or log off of all websites.